Dr Kate Graham

 At the postgraduate level I run the module Queer Now.
 Focusing on the 1990s to the present, this module considers queer theory and ideas around queerness.
 Examining a range of theoretical, literary and cultural perspectives on the topic, the module investigates what queer means and how it has shaped our ideas about sexuality, identity, the body, intimacy and desire, history, and representation.

 My research focuses on two areas and the main focus of my research is revenge and the revenge dramas of the Early Modern period, particularly those by Thomas Kyd, Thomas Middleton, Francis Beaumont, John Fletcher, John Ford and John Webster.
+I am particularly interested in how revenge intersects with ideas around temporality, gender, the emotions, and sexuality and desire.
 My forthcoming monograph, Queer Revenge, focuses on the relationship between revenge, the revenger and queerness as it relates to gender and to temporality.

 In January 2016, I organised a funded event for the London Renaissance Seminar, titled 'Renaissance Revenge: In and Out of Time'.
 The half-day symposium focused on the relationship between revenge and time in Early Modern drama.
 It also considered the Sam Wanamaker Playhouse and featured a roundtable discussion of the revenge plays the Wanamaker has staged.